chinapedia/wikipedia.abstract.en/Page/Phrenology.md

 Gall was more concerned with creating a physical science, so it was through Spurzheim that phrenology was first spread throughout Europe and America.
 Phrenology, while not universally accepted, was hardly a fringe phenomenon of the era.
 George Combe would become the chief promoter of phrenology throughout the English-speaking world after he viewed a brain dissection by Spurzheim, convincing him of phrenology's merits.

-COMBE.jpg]]The popularization of phrenology in the middle and working classes was due in part to the idea that scientific knowledge was important and an indication of sophistication and modernity.
+]]The popularization of phrenology in the middle and working classes was due in part to the idea that scientific knowledge was important and an indication of sophistication and modernity.
 Cheap and plentiful pamphlets, as well as the growing popularity of scientific lectures as entertainment, also helped spread phrenology to the masses.
 Combe created a system of philosophy of the human mind that became popular with the masses because of its simplified principles and wide range of social applications that were in harmony with the liberal Victorian world view.
 George Combe's book _On the Constitution of Man and its Relationship to External Objects_ sold over 200,000 copies through nine editions.
 Combe also devoted a large portion of his book to reconciling religion and phrenology, which had long been a sticking point.
 Another reason for its popularity was that phrenology balanced between free will and determinism.
 A person's inherent faculties were clear, and no faculty was viewed as evil, though the abuse of a faculty was.
 Phrenology allowed for self-improvement and upward mobility, while providing fodder for attacks on aristocratic privilege.
 Phrenology also had wide appeal because of its being a reformist philosophy not a radical one.
 Phrenology was not limited to the common people, and both Queen Victoria and Prince Albert invited George Combe to read the heads of their children.

 The American brothers Lorenzo Niles Fowler (1811–1896) and Orson Squire Fowler (1809–1887) were leading phrenologists of their time.
 Orson, together with associates Samuel Robert Wells and Nelson Sizer, ran the phrenological business and publishing house _Fowlers & Wells_ in New York City.
 Meanwhile, Lorenzo spent much of his life in England where he initiated the famous phrenological publishing house, L.N Fowler & Co., and gained considerable fame with his _phrenology head_ (a china head showing the phrenological faculties), which has become a symbol of the discipline.[26]
 Orson Fowler was known for his octagonal house.